kube-rs/website/docs/controllers/ssa.md

 !!! note "Current limitation: no ApplyConfigurations in Rust"

-    Go's client-go provides [ApplyConfigurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations) — fully optional builder types designed specifically for SSA.
+    Go's client-go provides [ApplyConfigurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations) - fully optional builder types designed specifically for SSA.
 Rust does not have an equivalent yet ([kube#649](https://github.com/kube-rs/kube/issues/649)).
 Some [k8s-openapi] fields are not fully optional (e.g. certain integer fields like `maxReplicas`), which can make typed partial SSA awkward.
-Using `serde_json::json!()` for partial patches avoids this issue.
+Using `serde_json::json!()` for partial patches works around this issue.

 ## Status Patching